Great, let’s get started

 A Policywise adviser can simplify the comparisons for you.

-• They help you identify what benefits match your circumstances and the coverage you are more likely to need.
-If you have specific health concerns, health insurance advisers can help you identify which plans and insurers can provide you with the best cover.
+• We help you identify what benefits match your circumstances and the cover you are more likely to need.
+If you have specific health concerns, health insurance advisers can help you identify which plans and insurers can provide the best cover.

-• They give you quotes on different packages from multiple health insurers.
-This process focuses on the packages most relevant to your needs.
-You can easily see differences in benefits and prices, and choose the plan and provider that gives you the most appropriate cover for the lowest price.
+• We give you quotes on plans from multiple health insurers, focusing on the plans most relevant to your needs.
+You can easily see differences in benefits and prices, and choose the plan that gives you the most appropriate cover for the best value.

-• They can negotiate exclusions and loading on your behalf.
-Premium loading refers to an extra amount some insurers charge applicants that are considered higher risk.
+• We can negotiate exclusions and loading on your behalf.
+Premium loading refers to the extra amount some insurers charge applicants that are considered higher risk.

-• Advisers can help you understand the details of your plan, including:
+• We can help you understand the details of your plan, including:

 • excluded medical conditions and procedures